ShirleySuu/Gitcoin/README.md

 ## Beyond Bounties

-Bounties are created to incentivize a wider base of devolpers and attract excellent projects to aelf, enriching our ecosystem.
+Bounties are created to incentivize a wider base of developers and attract excellent projects to aelf, enriching our ecosystem.
-If existing bounties are not suitable for you or you have other exiting proposals to make, you can visit our [Ecosystem page](https://aelf.com/ecosystem.html) and submit your project there.
+If existing bounties are not suitable for you or you have other exciting proposals to make, you can visit our [Ecosystem page](https://aelf.com/ecosystem.html) and submit your project there.

 Make sure to get in touch with us via the group link provided above.